Morikawa plays a steady hand to win Workday Championship - WTMJ

 Morikawa’s lead was back to three shots, and he never flinched the rest of the day.

 Scottie Scheffler also was in the mix with six birdies in 12 holes.
-He followed a bogey from the bunker on the 14th with another birdie to stay close, only to hit his tee shot into the water on the 16th hole to make double bogey.
-Scheffler still shot a 68 and finished alone in fifth.
+He drove into the water on the 16th and made double bogey, and shot 68 to finish fifth.

 Rory McIlroy and Patrick Reed, both dressed in red and black, never got anything going.
 McIlroy closed with a 71 to tie for sixth, while Reed shot a 72 and to finish another spot back.